hellogxp/HelloJava/JVM/doc/Shutdown-hooks-for-JVM.md

 The JVM can be shutdown in two different ways:

-1. A controller process 2.
-An abrupt manner
+1. A controller process
+2. An abrupt manner

-A controller process shuts down the JVM when either:
+**A controller process shuts down the JVM when either**:

     * The last non-daemon thread terminated.
 For example, when the main thread exits, the JVM starts its shutdown process
     * Sending an interrupt signal from the OS.
 For instance, by pressing Ctrl + C or logging off the OS
     * Calling System.exit() from Java code.

-While we strive for graceful shutdowns, sometimes the JVM may shut down in an abrupt and unexpected manner.
-The JVM shuts down abruptly when:
+While we strive for graceful shutdowns, sometimes the JVM may shut down in an abrupt and unexpected manner. **The JVM shuts down abruptly when**:

     * Sending a kill signal from the OS.
 For example, by issuing a kill -9 <jvm_pid>
     * Calling Runtime.getRuntime().halt() from Java code.